 All students must participate in a meal plan.
-No food service is provided during the Thanksgiving break.
-Limited food options are available during the fall, December Holiday, winter, and spring breaks, by using Coyote Cash, cash, or by purchasing a break week meal plan.
+Limited or no food service is available during fall, Thanksgiving, December holiday, winter, spring, or other breaks.
+During some breaks, food may be available by using Coyote Cash, cash, or by purchasing a break week meal plan.
 Dining services, including where and how they will be offered to students, are subject to the discretion of the College and may be modified in response to public health concerns, emergencies, or other unforeseen circumstances.